link to MAST page UIT star image

 Output Format

 You may choose any of the following formats for displaying/storing search results.
 If you are using a browser (e.g., Firefox, etc) to submit a query from a MAST web form, the formats labelled "File: ..." offer a way to download results directly to your local computer.
-Choose any of the other format options if you want to display the results in the browser, or if you are submitting the request from a program (see MAST web services).
+The names shown below are the actual values specified in a GET request or as an API request.
+The description in parentheses is how the option will appear on the MAST classic search forms.

-• HTML_Table (default) - results returned as a standard HTML table including various links for retrieving data, displaying previews, literature references, plotting spectra, etc.
+• HTML_Table (HTML_Table) default - results returned as a standard HTML table including various links for retrieving data, displaying previews, literature references, plotting spectra, etc.

-• File: Excel_Spreadsheet - results are stored as an Excel spreadsheet file.
+• Excel_Spreadsheet (Excel_Spreadsheet) - results are downloaded as an Excel spreadsheet file.
 (Note: assumes users computer/browser provides support for Excel-format files).
 The default file name when downloaded is "mission"_search.xls where "mission" is the mission name (e.g., fuse_search.xls).

-• Comma-separated values - a simple ASCII array containing column headings followed by rows of comma-separated values.
+• CSV (Comma-separated values) - a simple ASCII array containing column headings followed by rows of comma-separated values.
 In file upload mode, a blank line is inserted between the search results to separate multiple target queries.

-• Space-separated values - a simple ASCII array containing column headings followed by rows of space-separated values.
+• SSV (Space-separated values) - a simple ASCII array containing column headings followed by rows of space-separated values.
 In file upload mode, a blank line is inserted between the search results to separate multiple target queries.
-Note users may want to select coordinates in decimal rather than sexigesimal format to maintain the correspondence between column headings and entries although some column headings may contain blanks as well.
-(Semi-colons or commas are probably safer delimiters.)
+Note users may want to select coordinates in decimal rather than sexagesimal format to maintain the correspondence between column headings and entries although some column headings may contain blanks as well.
+(Semi-colons, pipes, or commas are probably safer delimiters.)

-• Semi-colon separated values - a simple ASCII array containing column headings followed by rows of semi-colon separated values.
+• COSV (Semicolon separated values) - a simple ASCII array containing column headings followed by rows of semi-colon separated values.
 In file upload mode, a blank line is inserted between the search results to separate multiple target queries.

 Note: If no entries are found for an entry a "no entries found" message is written in the selected format and the program continues.
 In all cases, error conditions will cause the database search to abort.